PROVIDENCE COMMUNITY TREE KEEPERS

 About the Program

-Providence Community Tree Keepers (est. 2016), is a community training program which provides technical training on pruning and stewarding of young trees to residents who already have a basic understanding of gardening, landscaping, or plant biology.
+Providence Community Tree Keepers (est. 2016), is a community training program which provides technical training on pruning and stewardship of young trees to residents who already have a basic understanding of gardening, landscaping, or plant biology.
 Volunteers who complete the program are authorized to prune and maintain young trees in parks and on the streets of Providence, in accordance with PCTK policies and guidelines.
 When you complete the program, you also become part of our network of tree keepers from around the city, where you can coordinate tree pruning days, ask for advice, and get to know others who care for the trees in our city!

 The program is run jointly by PNPP and the City’s of Providence’s Forestry Division.